sdsheridan/erri/README.txt

     permissions on either the referring entities or referring fields, or
-2.  where the referring fields are all optional and the current user has permissions to update both the referring entities and the referring field on those entities or has permissions to either bypass required contraints or can mass-change targets, changes the text of the delete button to indicate all referring fields will be set to empty or changed to a new target.
+2.  where the referring fields are all optional and the current user has permissions to update both the referring entities and the referring field on those entities or has permissions to either bypass required constraints or can mass-change targets, changes the text of the delete button to indicate all referring fields will be set to empty or changed to a new target.